KevinTopollaj/HackingWithSwift-Projects/Project 02 - GuessTheFlag/README.md

 # Guess The Flag

-#### Guess The Flag is a game project that contains three buttons where each button has a country flag, than a country name will be displayed in the title of the app than the user has to find which country it belong to in order to gain score.
-If the user guess it correctly it will win 1 point otherwise it will lose 1 point.
+#### Guess The Flag is a game project that contains three buttons where each button has a country flag, than a country name will be displayed in the title of the app, the user has to find which country it belong to in order to win score.
+If the user will guess it correctly it will win 1 point otherwise it will lose 1 point.
 After 5 guesses the user will be presented with an alert that will show its total score and the option to start a new game.

 ## Main Points: